scala/scala-lang/blog/_posts/2016-02-03-essence-of-scala.md

     This lets us put other constructs of the Scala language to the test, either to increase our confidence that they are indeed sound, or to show that they are unsound.
-In my next blog I will present some of the issues  we have discovered by that exercise.
+In my next blog I will present some of the issues we have discovered through that exercise.